Open Letter to MAA

 The almost daily occurrence of a mass shooting by firearms provides the hot button that gets our attention.
 Death by a weapon is now a national experience of human tragedy and represents an unparalleled threat to our culture as a society of caring people.
 The existence of this condition allows us to envision a world of armed guards standing before every place of assembly like pawns in a lifelong chess game of potential violence.

 There are alternatives to cognitive dissonance, and throughout the remaining days of this decade, the possibility of a far better vision for life in America is possible.
 I fear for all those who would enclose a weapon into their hearts and hands to achieve an end.
 A far better vision is possible.
 Please call upon mathematicians to identify the United States as a sample space and use a set of events in which each involves zero or more outcomes of gun violence.
 Here is the hard part, the assignment of probabilities to events will ignore the individual experience from events to probabilities.

-I want you to produce a new expression re-focused by the massive volume of weapons and the likelihood of general use in the form of interpersonal violence as a message.
-Create a number from the national experience and call it the cultural endangerment factor, or the national pain index.
-Above all other goals, the analysis of your membership to contribute to a language of hope for us all.
+A sharp math person could produce a new expression re-focused by the massive volume of weapons and the likelihood of general use in the form of interpersonal violence as a message.
+Create a number from the national experience and call it the cultural endangerment factor or the national pain index.
+Above all other goals, your membership’s analysis contributes to a language of hope for us all.

 More detail and discussion (HERE) in the Washington Post and from the BBC on American gun culture (HERE) and why the NYS Attorney General is charging the NRA with fraud (HERE).
 One other thing.
 The math people didn’t respond beyond “Americans are more likely to kill each other.”